MacareuxDigital/concretecms-backup-shell/README.md

 1. Change the file permission `chmod 700 concretecms-backup.sh` Or whatever the permission you need to execute the file.
 But make sure to minimize the permission.
 1. Run the sh file from ssh or set-up CRON job.

-It's is highly advised that you know what you're doing with this script.
+It is highly advised that you know what you're doing with this script.
 You MUST have certain amount of knowledge of what shell script is.

 ## CAUTION: Check your Concrete CMS folder.